taurusilver7/insight/README.md

 Since the data fields keeps repeating in routes, controllers & entities for the tables, create constant variables t keep the changes to a singularity.
 Modify the routes, controller & entities with constant variables.

 Create a authorController class to create author-based methods to execute the author-related function in the routes.
+Create a method to get all the authors, and filter the authors based on the input params.

+The getAuthor method throws an exception to their request when unmatched.
+Create a global exception handler to resolve unnecessary exceptions to handle.

 ## Running via Docker